craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		- GME-012-3 is a karambit-blade dagger made of an unknown bone-white metallic material, with a tight silk wrapped grip.
 Once per day, when the wielder of this dagger speaks the command word, GME-012-3 begins to emit a thick black smoke, which will surround the wielder in a 10' radius, until GME-012-3 ceases to emit the smoke and it naturally dissapates.
 Extensive testing has revealed that this smoke is transparent to the wielder, and has no effect on range of vision or fine motor skills.

 		- GME-012-4 is a diamond-shaped dagger made of an unknown bone-white metallic material and a long wrapped tang, acting as the grip, that has an open circle of this metal as its pommel.
-Once per day, when the wielder of this dagger speaks the command word,
+Once per day, when the wielder of this dagger speaks the command word, GME-012-4 emits a

 		- GME-012-5 is a traditional wide-blade dagger made of an unknown bone-white metallic material with a leather-wrapped grip and a small pyramidic pommel.
 Once per day, when the wielder of this dagger speaks the command word,